raspberrypilearning/dress-for-the-weather/worksheet.md

 gunzip city.list.json.gz
 ```

-1. If you list the directory contents again, you should see a new file called `city.list.json`. **Don't try and open the file**; it's *really* big, and could crash your computer.
+1. If you list the directory contents again, you should see a new file called `city.list.json`. **Don't try and open the file**; it's really big, and could crash your computer.

 ## Understanding JSON

 To get the city that the person is travelling to, you first need to understand the contents of the file you have just downloaded.
-You can explore the file using the *shell*.
+You can explore the file using the shell.

 1. Save and run your `weather.py` file (`ctrl+s` and then `F5` in IDLE).
 In the shell, type the following command: